Can Investors Live in Their Buy to Let Property?

 However, keep in mind that once your stay in the property has ended, you’ll need to rent the property out to a family member rather than a member of the general public, which limits your investment potential.

-I Own My Investment Property Outright – Is it a Good Idea to Live in My Buy to Let Property?
+I Own My Investment Property Outright - Is it a Good Idea to Live in My Buy-to-Let Property?

-While it’s legal to live in a buy to let property as long as you own the property outright without using a buy to let mortgage, it may not always be the best idea.
+While it’s legal to live in a buy-to-let property as long as you own the property outright without using a buy-to-let mortgage, it may not always be the best idea.

-If you’re living in the property yourself, you’re missing out on the chance to make rental income from your investment, which is your sole reason behind purchasing a buy to let property in the first place.
+If you’re living in the property yourself, you’re missing out on the chance to make rental income from your investment, which is your sole reason behind purchasing a buy-to-let property in the first place.

 If your property is currently occupied by tenants, you can also run into significant issues.

-Moving into a property you’re currently letting out would breach your tenancy agreement and could only be done if the property is untenanted at the time you move in.
+Moving into a property, you’re currently letting out would breach your tenancy agreement and could only be done if the property is untenanted at the time you move in.

 If you’re planning to evict your current tenant so that you can move into the property, you can do this under two circumstances: